ECB's Panetta says banks will need to issue fully digital private money

 ECB's Panetta envisions a future where commercial bank money is fully digital, complementing central bank currency.
 Stablecoins will remain secondary, pegged to traditional currency.

-MILAN, Jan 21 (Reuters) - Commercial bank money is bound to become fully tokenised in the future, like central bank money, and the two types of currency will continue to anchor the monetary system, a top European Central Bank policymaker said on Wednesday.
+MILAN, Jan 21 (Reuters) - Commercial bank money is set to become fully digital in the future, like central bank money, and the two will continue to anchor the monetary system, a top European Central Bank policymaker said on Wednesday.

-(Reporting by Valentina Za and Antonella Cinelli; editing by Cristina Carlevaro)
+(Reporting by Valentina Za and Antonella Cinelli.
+Editing by Cristina Carlevaro and Mark Potter)

 Digital bank money refers to currency that is created and managed by commercial banks in a digital format, allowing for electronic transactions and transfers without the need for physical cash.